Clearinx/SeatExchangerApp/README.md

 - Multiple user accounts can be created, and users' data are handled separatley.
 - Only valid, existing flight numbers can be added.
+- There is a constant integrity among the local database and iCloud, so the app could have ran based on the local data as well.
+As there is no offline feature implemented yet, offline mode is not available.

 In this phase basically you can do in the app is the following: